duckduckgo/duckduckgo-documentation/duckduckhack/submitting-your-instant-answer/submission_and_review.md

 # Making a Pull Request

-Now that you have completed the [developer checklist](https://dukgo.com/duckduckhack/developer_checklist) and added [Metadata](https://dukgo.com/duckduckhack/metadata) to your Instant Answer, you are ready to submit a pull request.
+Now that you have completed the [pull request checklist](https://duck.co/duckduckhack/preparing_for_a_pull_request) and added [Metadata](https://dukgo.com/duckduckhack/metadata) to your Instant Answer, you are ready to submit a pull request.

 ## Committing Your Changes